aditya292002/Redis-Alternative/README.md

 # Redis-Alternative
 ## Overview
 Redis-Alternative is a lightweight, high-performance key-value store designed to provide an alternative to Redis.
-It supports basic CRUD operations and is accessible via a RESTful API.
+It supports all the common Redis operations and is accessible via a RESTful API.

 ## Installation
 To run the project, you have two options: setting up the Drogon environment on your machine or using the provided Docker image.